n-brewer/bounty/README.md

 >Cannot find module './logo.png'.

-To import asset files in TypeScript, create a new type definition file in your project, and name it something like `assets.d.ts`.
+To import asset files in TypeScript, create a new type definition file in your project, and name it something like `assetsdeclaration.d.ts`.
 Then, add a line for each type of asset that you need to import:

 ```ts
 declare module "*.gif";